Select a Location:

 learn more about supporting local healthcare

-WNH employees were named the 2022 Healthcare Hero at the 15th annual WNHF Gala on October 15, presented by Union State Bank.
-The 2022 gala raised over $76,000 for the hospital.
+Dick Vaught was named the 2024 Healthcare Hero at the annual gala, presented by Union State Bank.

 WNHF Staff